ntoll/BFD/docs/query.md

   `and` operator.
 * Conjugation (and): `library/summary matches "whales" and library/pages < 100`
-  will return all objects that have the `library/summary` and `library/pages` tags and whose values match `"whales"` and `100` respectively.
+  will return all objects that have the `library/summary` and `library/pages` tags and whose values match `"whales"` and `less than 100` respectively.
 * Disjunction (or):
   `library/summary matches "whales" or library/summary matches "dolphins"` will return all objects that have the `library/summary` tag and whose value matches either `"whales"` or `"dolphins"`.
 * Grouping: `has library/title and (nicholas/rating > 5 or terry/rating > 7)`
-  returns all objects where the queries within the parenthesis are evaluated together before being conjugated with the results of outer query to produce the final result set of object_ids.
+  returns all objects where the queries within the parenthesis are evaluated together before being conjugated with the results of the outer query to produce the final result set of object_ids.

 ## String Based Tags